depeperwinkel

 Sansho powder - Sanshō no kona

 This finely ground, light green sanshō or sansho pepper - sanshō-no-kona or 七味唐辛子 - is of superior quality.
-It is ground in the authentic way using a millstone in the Kaneichi family business.
+It is ground in the authentic way with the help of a millstone in the family business Kaneichi.

-No new supply from Japan is expected in the short term.
+No new supplies from Japan are expected in the short term.

-Kaneichi has been producing and processing sanshō, the Japanese pepper, since the late nineteenth century.
+Kaneichi has been producing and processing sanshō, the Japanese pepper, since the end of the nineteenth century.
 Grinding is traditionally done in successive passes, from coarse to (very) fine.

-Sanshō is related to the Chinese Sichuan pepper and the Nepalese timur, but unlike these two brothers or sisters from the Yellowwood genus (Zanthoxylum), the leaves, flowers and shoots of the sanshō tree are also eaten.
-Sanshō, by the way, means mountain pepper.
+Sanshō is related to the Chinese Szechuan pepper and the Nepalese timur, but unlike these two brothers or sisters from the Yellowwood genus (Zanthoxylum), the leaves, flowers and shoots of the sanshō tree are also eaten.
+Incidentally, sanshō means mountain pepper.

-Sanshō pepper has been used as a spice for thousands of years, one suspects, because there is no conclusive evidence for this.
+Sanshō pepper has been used as a spice for thousands of years, it is believed, although there is no conclusive evidence for this.
 It was called naruhajika during the Nara era in the 8th century, and used as a medicine to treat diarrhea.
-It would be used primarily as a medicine for a long time to come.
-Only in the Kamakura era (1185 to 1333 AD) would it be used again by the samurai as a spice during hunting.
-Dating from that period is unagi, a dish of freshwater eel with sanshō pepper.
+It would continue to be used primarily as a medicine for a long time.
+It was not until the Kamakura era (1185 to 1333 AD) that it was used as a spice again by the samurai, during hunting.
+Unagi, a dish of freshwater eel with sanshō pepper, dates from that time.

-One of the first preparations with sanshō ever was described in the Okusa cookbook from the 15th century.
+One of the first preparations with sanshō ever is described in the Okusa cookbook from the 15th century.
 An eel dish, sprinkled with very finely ground sanshō.
-Since then, eel in Japan has always been prepared with sanshō or, in extreme cases, with shichimi tõgarashi (seven spice powder).
+Eel in Japan would always be prepared with sanshō or in extreme cases with shichimi tõgarashi (seven-spice powder).

-Our sanshō pepper is cultivated - not wild - and comes from Wakayama, the beating sanshō heart of Japan since the late 19th century.
-They are grown by the fourth generation of the Kaneichi family business, which was founded in 1880 by Yamamoto Katsunosuke, and is considered the best “house.”
-The seeds are removed before grinding, hence the beautiful green color.
+Our sanshō peppers are cultivated - not wild - and come from Wakayama, the beating sanshō heart of Japan since the late 19th century.
+They are grown by the fourth generation of the family business Kaneichi, founded in 1880 by Yamamoto Katsunosuke, and is considered the best 'house'.
+Before grinding, the seeds are removed, hence the beautiful green color.

 The unique sharpness experience of sanshol

-Characteristic of all Zanthoxylum peppers, and therefore also of sanshō, is the tingling you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese spice.
-The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool. γ sanshool and α hidroxy sanshool are mainly responsible for the anesthetic effect.
-The amount of α-hidroxy-sanshool in the berries can amount to (more than) 50 ‰ of the dry weight, of γ sanshool around 5 ‰.
+Characteristic of all Zanthoxylum peppers, and therefore also of sanshō, is the tingling sensation you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese spice.
+The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool.
+The numbing effect is mainly caused by γ sanshool and α hidroxy sanshool.
+The amount of α-hidroxy-sanshool in the berries can amount to (well over) 50 ‰ of the dry weight, of γ sanshool around 5‰.

 Smell and taste

-Sanshō is a relative of the citrus, which you experience in a scent that is a mixture of grapefruit, lemon, sereh and rosewood.
-In between you taste and smell - very slightly - mint.Characteristic of all Zanthoxylum peppers, and therefore also of sanshō, is the tingling sensation you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese spice.
+Sanshō is a member of the citrus family, which you experience in a scent that is a mixture of grapefruit, lemon, sereh and rosewood.
+In between you taste and smell - very lightly - mint.Characteristic of all Zanthoxylum peppers, and therefore also of sanshō, is the tingling sensation you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese spice.

 - linalyl acetate, responsible for a pleasant citrus, bergamot and lavender scent,